-PHAR 412 - Metabolism of Carbohydrates, Lipids, and Amino Acids lipids and amino acids at the cellular level in both the normal and disease states.
+PHAR 412 - Metabolism of Carbohydrates, Lipids, and Amino Acids

+A study of the basic concepts and principles of mammalian biochemistry including the digestion, absorption, biosynthesis and metabolism of carbohydrates, lipids and amino acids at the cellular level in both the normal and disease states.
 The principles of energy transformations are also studied.